wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - ---
 - #spaced
 - ### Lesson 7: Transforming Input
-- We can define a default value for a variable with **:-** at the right of the -
+- We can define a default value for a variable with **:-** at the right of the name.
+-
+-
 - ---
 - #### Flashcards